snapframework/snap-website/templates/docs/tutorials/heist.md

   <p name="dynamic_name">A paragraph</p>
 ~~~~~~~~~~~~~~~

-If there are non-text nodes in the bind tag's children, they are converted
+If there are non-text nodes in the bind tag's children, the markup is removed,
-to text nodes and their concatenation will be substituted.
+and just the concatenation of the text inside will be substituted.

 ### The `<apply ...>` tag

 The `apply` tag loads one of your application templates and inserts it
-into the current template's XML tree.
+into the current template's node tree.
 If the target template does not
 have any special tags, then the contents of the `apply` tag are
 ignored.